PdoyleC/PP2-Miscellaneous-Quiz/README.md

     - IDE used to code the website.
 * Chrome developer tools
     - for checking compatibilty, debugging, styling, troubleshooting and editing code.
+* jigsaw.w3.org / validator.w3.org / jshint.com
+    - For code validation of HTML, CSS & JavaScript
 * Am I responsive
     - Used to test responsiveness of the website of the different screen sizes.
 * Google Fonts
     - For the font stlye.
 * favicon.io
     - For the tab icon.
-* jigsaw.w3.org / validator.w3.org /
-    - for code validation

 ### Home Page